How the Yandex.Direct auction works

 The four positions in the ad block have the following clickability coefficients (X1 = 1, X2 = 0.85, X3 = 0.75, X4 = 0.65).
 Five ads participate in an auction with keyword bids of 10, 7, 5, 3, and 2 RUB.
 The CTR forecasts for the impression in question are as follows: CTR1 = CTR3 = CTR4 = CTR5 = 10%, CTR2 = 12% (provided that the quality coefficients are the same).

-GSP auction rules are used to determine the click price in the dynamic placement block, on the “All ads” page, as well as on YAN search sites and in ad exchanges.
+GSP auction rules are used to determine the click price in Yandex search blocks starting on the second page, on the “All ads” page, as well as on YAN content sites and in ad exchanges.
 The click price is determined by the rate set by the closest competitor.

 Four advertisers compete for impressions in dynamic placement, their keyword bids are 10, 7, 5, and 2 RUB respectively, and their quality coefficients and CTR forecasts are all the same.
 Research has shown that an ad in first place draws the most traffic and second and third position get 85% and 75% of the maximum possible traffic respectively.